 In an emergency, please call 000

-Our emergency department has been experiencing high demand and we are anticipating this will continue over the Christmas period.
+Our emergency department has been experiencing high demand.
 Our staff are working hard to attend to patients as quickly as possible, priotitising life threatening emergencies.
 We ask that community members only come to the Emergency Department for conditions that are urgent or life threatening.

 The Victorian Virtual Emergency Department (VVED) allows you to access care for non-life-threatening emergencies.
 You can connect to the VVED from anywhere in Victoria.
 If you are eligible, you will be connected virtually to emergency doctors and nurse practitioners who will provide medical advice, in the comfort of your own home or workplace.

 If you are unable to access a GP, there are also a number of alternative services available.
 We have put together a handy printable guide, listing a variety of services for health support, advice and consults.
 Many of these services are available 24/7.

 What will happen when I arrive at the Emergency Department?

 GV Health Emergency Department aims to provide all members of our community with high quality care, as efficiently as possible.